streamnative/pulsar-flink/README.md

 produced Java/Scala type to Flink's type system.
 Users that implement a vanilla `DeserializationSchema` need to implement the `getProducedType(...)` method themselves.

-For convenience, we provides the following `DeserializationSchema`:
+For convenience, we provide the following implementations of the `DeserializationSchema` interface:

 1. `JsonDeser`: if the topic is of JSONSchema in Pulsar, you could use `JsonDeser.of(POJO_CLASS_NAME.class)` for `DeserializationSchema`.